syncfusion-content/windowsforms-docs/WindowsForms/ComboBoxAutoComplete/Behavior-Settings.md

-> Note: When DisplayMember is defined, you can assign DisplayMember column value as selected item in ComboBoxAutoComplete.
+N> When DisplayMember is defined, you can assign DisplayMember column value as selected item in ComboBoxAutoComplete.
 When DisplayMember is not defined or single level data source is assigned to ComboBoxAutoComplete, zeroth index column value needs to be used as argument value of the function named “SetSelectedItem”

 ## Refreshing the Columns